Roald Dahl: Diplomat, writer and intelligence officer

 Coming from war-starved Britain (in what was a wartime period of rationing in the United Kingdom), Dahl was amazed by the wealth of food and amenities to be had in North America.
 Arriving in Washington a week later, Dahl found he liked the atmosphere of the US capital.
 He shared a house with another attaché at 1610 34th Street, NW, in Georgetown.
 But after ten days in his new posting, Dahl strongly disliked it, feeling he had taken on "a most ungodly unimportant job".
 He later explained, "I'd just come from the war.
 People were getting killed.
 I had been flying around, seeing horrible things.
 Now, almost instantly, I found myself in the middle of a pre-war cocktail party in America."

 Dahl was unimpressed by his office in the British Air Mission, attached to the embassy.
 He was also unimpressed by the ambassador, Lord Halifax, with whom he sometimes played tennis and whom he described as "a courtly English gentleman".
 Dahl socialised with Charles E. Marsh, a Texas publisher and oilman, at his house at 2136 R Street, NW, and the Marsh country estate in Virginia.
 As part of his duties as assistant air attaché, Dahl was to help neutralise the isolationist views still held by many Americans by giving pro-British speeches and discussing his war service; the United States had entered the war only the previous December, following the attack on Pearl Harbor.

 At this time Dahl met the noted British novelist C. S. Forester, who was also working to aid the British war effort.
 Forester worked for the British Ministry of Information and was writing propaganda for the Allied cause, mainly for American consumption.
 The Saturday Evening Post had asked Forester to write a story based on Dahl's flying experiences; Forester asked Dahl to write down some RAF anecdotes so that he could shape them into a story.
 After Forester read what Dahl had given him, he decided to publish the story exactly as Dahl had written it.
+In reality a number of changes were made to the original manuscript before publication.
 He originally titled the article as "A Piece of Cake" but the magazine changed it to "Shot Down Over Libya" to make it sound more dramatic, although Dahl had not been shot down; it was published on 1 August 1942 issue of the Post.
 Dahl was promoted to flight lieutenant (war-substantive) in August 1942.
 Later he worked with such other well-known British officers as Ian Fleming (who later published the popular James Bond series) and David Ogilvy, promoting Britain's interests and message in the US and combating the "America First" movement.